edbennett/snakemake-novice-lattice/episodes/chaining.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Use Snakemake to filter and then count the sequences in a FASTQ file
+- Use Snakemake to compute and then plot the average plaquettes of multiple ensembles
 - Understand how rules are linked by filename patterns
 - Be able to use multiple input files in one rule